absirgue/absirgue/README.md

 💻I love learning new languages and technlogies but I mostly code in Java, JavaScript, Python, NodeJS, and Scala.

+🚀I am on a quest to get my hands as dirty with AI as possible.
+Look out for captivating learning trails (such as with Andrej Karpathy's,ex head of AI at Tesla, YoTube tutorials) and exciting projects to put my new skills in practice.
+Always looking for some constructive feedback, so very happy to chat @ absirgue@gmail.com!

 ⭐️Always looking for exciting projects to work on, so feel free to reach out @ absirgue@gmail.com!